LatteCosmos/CareerOS/README.md

 ## 📖 Background

-Built as part of the Design Thinking project for **32557 Enabling Enterprise Information Systems** at UTS, Autumn 2026.
+Built as the Design Thinking project for **32557 Enabling Enterprise Information Systems** at UTS, Autumn 2026.

+**My role:** Sole developer of the working prototype.
+Translated the team's conceptual design (personas, journey map, value flow) into a fully interactive React application with 12 screens covering all four core modules.

+**Team:** 5 members — I was responsible for problem definition, stakeholder analysis, persona/journey mapping, all presentation slides, and the entire prototype implementation.

 ## 👤 Author